 I mess up most of my street photography shots: Too far away, background cluttered, subjects not well aligned, subject matter not interesting enough or simply technically flawed.
 Murphy’s law of street photography: “If you can mess up a street shot, chances are you will.”

 Business as usual.
 It can be deeply frustrating to edit through a sea of failed shots.
-Yes, pretty much all street photographers are going through the same “95-99% failure rate experience” over and again.
+Yes, as I wrote in the street photography tips, pretty much all street photographers are going through the same “95-99% failure rate experience” over and again.
 To be honest this isn’t much of a consolation either.

 I mess up 95%-99% of my shots.
 And I can live with that.